SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 - the objMethod `class` that given an objInstance returns its class \(the objInstance that represents the class\).
 - the objMethod `isClass` that returns false.
 - the objMethod `isMetaClass` that returns false.
 - the objMethod `error` that takes two arguments the receiver and the selector of the original invocation and raises an error.
 - the objMethod `getIV` that takes the receiver and an attribute name, aSymbol, and returns its value for the receiver.
 - the objMethod `setIV` that takes the receiver, an attribute name and a value and sets the value of the given attribute to the given value.
 - the objMethod `initialize` that takes the receiver and an initargs-list and initializes the receiver according to the specification given by the initargs-list.
-Note that here the `initialize` method only fill  the instance according to the specification given by the initargs-list.
+Note that here the `initialize` method only fills the instance according to the specification given by the initargs-list.
 Compare with the `initialize` method defined on `ObjClass`.

 Make sure that you read and execute the test method: `testCreateObjObjectStructure`